AbdallahOmarAhmed/face-mask-detection/README.md

 # Requirements
 Ubuntu      " It's only tested on Ubuntu, so it may not work on Windows "

-GPU : Any GPU that is works with PyTorch
+GPU : Any GPU that is works with PyTorch with atleast 4GP vram

 numpy : https://numpy.org/